punudata/MomoSalesDashboard/README.md

 # Momo Sales Dashboard

-This project involves the visualization of sales using various charts and diagrams to gain insights into Momo Sales Dashboard.

 This Power BI dashboard offers insights into sales performance for the Momo beverage brand, potentially across various regions or stores (states).
 It includes the following key metrics:

 **Total Sales**: Overall sales amount for the beverage brand during a specified time period (18/08/2022 - 25/12/2022 in the screenshot).